decaf-dev/vaultexplorer.com/docs/settings.md

 **Break-word** is useful if you have long titles without spaces, such as timestamps or UUIDs.

-### Enable scroll buttons

-When enabled, scroll buttons will be displayed for scrollable content when scroll bars are hidden.

-If you use the plugin on a device with touchscreen or you use a trackpad, it is recommended to disable this setting.

 ## Filters

 All filters may be enabled or disabled.